micheal2502/git/readme.md

-## Hello git
+## Welcome to merge conflict
-- I'm adding this from another branch
+- this comes from dev-micheal